AbhinavPraveen/UoP-HPC-Docs/source/user-guide/resources.rst

 This example increases the time limit from the default limit of 1 hour to a limit of 12 hours, 30 minutes, and 15 seconds.

-You can specify a time limit of up to 3 days or, equivalently, 72 hours.
+You can specify a time limit of up to 3 days or, equivalently, 72 hours (on the :plaintext:`cpu_longrun` queue, you can specify a time limit of up to 14 days or, equivalently, 336 hours).
 The time limit is also used by the job scheduler to, when a reservation is scheduled (e.g. for a training event or for teaching), decide whether to schedule the job in advance of the reservation.
 As such, a job with a lower time limit specified may sometimes be scheduled more quickly than one that has a higher time limit specified.

 Accounts
 --------